Cops Hunt Bearded Man in Slain Couple’s ‘Worst Love Story’

 The Royal Canadian Mounted Police are not ruling out a possible connection between the double murder of an American-Australian couple, two missing Canadian teens, and a man found dead near the teenagers’ burned-out vehicle—all in Northern British Columbia.

-The murders and disappearances have startled residents in British Columbia and sent investigators into overdrive in a frantic effort to solve the crimes.
+The murders and disappearances have startled residents in the province and sent investigators into overdrive in a frantic effort to solve the crimes.
 RCMP Sergeant Janelle Shoihet said the police are open to the possibility of the crimes being related.

 “Our investigators are speaking to each other, sharing information, and certainly looking at the possibility that they may be linked,” Shoihet said at a press conference Monday.
 “Understandably it’s unusual to have two major investigations undergoing of this nature in Northern B.C. at the same time.”